Microsoft/azure-docs.cs-cz/articles/cognitive-services/Face/QuickStarts/JavaScript.md

         // subscription keys from westus, replace "westcentralus" in the URL
         // below with "westus".
         //
-        // Free trial subscription keys are generated in the westcentralus region.
+        // Free trial subscription keys are generated in the "westus" region.
         // If you use a free trial subscription key, you shouldn't need to change
         // this region.
         var uriBase =